zavolanlab/oligomap/test/README.md

 ## Description

-This directory contains contains exemplary data for each of the following examples.
+This directory contains data for each of the following examples.
 The `genomic_ref.fa` file contains a sequence of 10000 nucleotides from the _Homo sapiens_ chromosome 19 reference sequence.
+The `test_library.fa`
-The `test_library.fa` file contains a set of 250 small RNA sequences build with a custom script.
+file contains a set of 250 small RNA sequences build with a custom script.